What Is a Registered Herbalist — and Why Does It Matter?

 Herbal Consultations with Gina

 I offer Herbal Consultations in-person in Jupiter, FL and via Zoom for clients across the US.
-In our work together I draw from Traditional Chinese Medicine, Western herbal energetics, and flower essence therapy — looking at the full picture of who you are, not just the symptom you arrived with.
+In our work together I draw from Traditional Chinese Medicine, Western herbal energetics, and flower essence therapy — looking at the full picture of who you are, beyond the symptom you arrived with.

 Frequently Asked Questions

-Gina Kearney, RH(AHG), is a Registered Herbalist, Flower Essence Practitioner, and Shamanic Guide based in Jupiter, FL.
-She offers Herbal Consultations in-person and via Zoom.
-To book a first appointment, or learn more visit click here.
+Gina Kearney is a Registered Herbalist (AHG), Flower Essence Practitioner, and Shamanic Guide based in Jupiter, FL.
+She has been in clinical practice for over a decade.